Pirates named best team in South Africa by Kaizer Chiefs legend

-Arthur Zwane: Kaizer Chiefs Legend Names Orlando Pirates As the Best Team in South Africa
+Arthur Zwane: Kaizer Chiefs Legend Names Orlando Pirates As the Best Team in PSL

+- A former Kaizer Chiefs coach has labelled Orlando Pirates the best team in the Premier Soccer League this season

+- The Sea Robbers are currently top of the Betway Premiership this season, with Mamelodi Sundowns following closely

+- The Buccaneers are still the most successful team in the Premier Soccer League this season, with three trophies won already

-Kaizer Chiefs legend and AmaZulu FC head coach Arthur Zwane has described Orlando Pirates as the standout team in South Africa after his side suffered a 3-0 loss over the weekend.
+Kaizer Chiefs legend and AmaZulu FC head coach Arthur Zwane has described Orlando Pirates as the best team in South Africa after his side suffered a 3-0 loss against the Soweto giants at Orlando Amstel Arena on Saturday, April 18, 2026.

+Yanela Mbuthuma, Oswin Appollis and Relebohile Mofokeng were all on target as the positive result lifts the Buccaneers to 58 points after 25 games played in the Betway Premiership, putting them two points ahead of Mamelodi Sundowns in second place, although Sundowns still have two fixtures in hand.

+The Sea Robbers might end up stopping the Brazilians from winning the league for the ninth time in a row this season, but if they fail to do so, Abdeslam Ouaddou and his boys would be praised for a successful season as they've already won the MTN8 title, the Carling Knockout Cup, and also the unofficial Black Label Cup this campaign.

 Usuthu were second best throughout the encounter, with Zwane conceding that his players found it difficult to deal with Pirates’ superior quality from start to finish.